bfreuden/ansible-cheat-sheet/README.md

 This is called configuration drift.

 Salt (see https://github.com/bfreuden/salt-cheat-sheet) is a better solution to tackle configuration drift because each managed machine has an agent (called a minion) ensuring the managed machine is always up-to-date.

 Salt is more complex than Ansible though (not to mention the minion is consuming a fair amount of RAM).
 So for small infrastructures Ansible is propably a better solution.

 Salt has a salt-ssh module quite similar to Ansible but, as a beginner, I found Ansible easier to use (not to mention that salt-ssh is not on a par with salt).

+## Salt vs. Ansible

+Not an expert talking here... just my interpretation:

+Salt is really focused on maintaining a state, and mutating that state.

+Ansible is more a fire and forget provisioning tool.

 ## Playbook structure